pascomnet/documentation/site/content/client-desktop-userguide/client-actions/_index.en.md

 ### Set a Name

-Assign a unique name to the action at **"Name"**, because you can create several actions and therefore you can see immediately what the action does.
+Assign a unique name to the action at {{< ui-button "Name">}}, because you can create several actions and therefore you can see immediately what the action does.

 ### Set the URL

-At **"URL"** set the address of your web application, followed by a variable and the data you want to pass.
+At {{< ui-button "URL">}} set the address of your web application, followed by a variable and the data you want to pass.

 **Example**